 AVG offers (reasonably) effective virus protection for free, and it does so with minimal system impact.
 If, on the other hand, the derogatory term refers to products which go a little heavy on the advertising and features that don't matter – AVG AntiVirus Free's 'tune up' portion, for instance – perhaps the shoe fits here.

 Popups or not, it's the antivirus we're most interested in.
-Looking at AV-TEST's figures, and considering AVG shares the same expanded userbase as Avast, we were a little surprised that its strength doesn't quite match up to its new parent.
+Looking at AV-TEST's figures, and considering AVG shares the same expanded userbase as Avast, we were a little surprised that its strength doesn't quite match up to its new parent, and anti-phishing tools could use some improvement, too.
 Speculatively, this could mean AVG's engine is not getting the same love it once did, or that Avast's is slightly stronger – whatever the case, keep your eyes open for the combined Avast/AVG antivirus that's on the roadmap for this year, because both products running in tandem will be just about unbeatable.

 Feature-rich PC security, but not as lightweight as it promises

 Put that aside, however, to look at the software itself: Panda's entirely cloud-based antivirus solution goes about as lightly on system resources as is possible, at least when it's quietly running in the background.
 But you'll probably find, as AV-TEST's lab did, that Panda Free Antivirus has a bigger impact on many common system tasks – installation, copying files, downloading apps – than most of the opposing AV apps.
 We also experienced heavy CPU peaks both at random times and when Panda was updating itself.